 The Navajo Nation renewed a mandated lockdown requiring all residents to stay home except for emergencies, shopping for essentials like food and medicine or traveling to an essential job.
 The lockdown is slated to last until Jan.
 11.

 Tribes across the nation are working to protect elder members who serve as honored links to customs passed from one generation to the next.

 The Native American nation, which occupies a portion of Arizona and New Mexico, has been hard hit by the COVID-19 pandemic.

-The Navajo Nation has reported 71 new positive COVID-19 cases and two new deaths.
+Navajo Nation health officials on Friday reported 175 new COVID-19 cases and 10 new virus-related deaths.

 Three towering concrete stacks that were the most visual reminders of a coal-fired power plant that operated for decades along the Arizona-Utah state line is no more.

 Navajo Department of Health officials said 77 communities on the reservation still have uncontrolled spread of the coronavirus.

 Tribal officials have said nearly all intensive care unit beds on the reservation are being used as COVID-19 cases surge.